The views expressed in these publications are those of the authors and may not entirely reflect the views of the university.

 Dr. Justin Imel, Sr.

-The following books are written by an alumnus but are not for sell directly by HCU.
+The following books are written by an alumnus but are not for sale directly by HCU.
 These can be purchased on Amazon.

 “On Momma’s Knee: Lessons in Honor of Momma” – God commanded his people to honor their mothers in the Old Law.
 Jesus honored his parents, and he taught us to do the same.
 On Momma’s Knee by Dr. Justin Imel, Sr. explores the biblical view of motherhood and urges us all to honor our mothers.